OpenSDN-io/docs/tungsten-fabric-operator/opensdn-operator-with-openshift-4.rst

 Post-install notes
 ~~~~~~~~~~~~~~~~~~

-Tungsten Fabric Operator creates Persistent Volumes that are used by some of the deployed pods.
+OpenSDN Operator creates Persistent Volumes that are used by some of the deployed pods.
-After deletion of TF resources (e.g. after deleting the Manager Custom Resource), those Persistent Volumes will not be deleted.
+After deletion of OpenSDN resources (e.g. after deleting the Manager Custom Resource), those Persistent Volumes will not be deleted.
 Administrator has to delete them manually and make sure that directories created by these volumes on cluster nodes are in the expected state.
 Example Persistent Volumes deletion command :command:`kubectl delete pv $(kubectl get pv -o=jsonpath='{.items[?(@.spec.storageClassName=="local-storage")].metadata.name}')`